 I have printed books through Lulu, and I was satisfied with their service and production.
 Lulu’s fine if you only need a dozen or so copies.
 But I don’t think it’s the best route for profitable publishing.

 * BAH!
-AUTHORS GET ROYALTIES, NOT PUBLISHERS
+ROYALTIES ARE FOR AUTHORS, NOT PUBLISHERS